The homelessness prevention team can offer help to prevent homelessness. You may find yourself homeless, if you:

-If we accept a full duty to assist you, the current Council policy states that homeless persons will receive one offer of accommodation anywhere in the Borough; this is obtained by bidding for a property through the choice based lettings scheme.
+If we accept a full duty to assist you, the current Council policy states that homeless persons will receive one offer of accommodation anywhere in the borough.
 Applicants should ensure that the homeless officer is aware of any areas of the Borough where they would be unsafe or if there are exceptional reasons why an area is unsuitable.

 I have nowhere to stay

-All households placed into Interim Accommodation must abide by the tenancy conditions / rules of the landlord and if you are asked to leave the council may not have a further duty to provide you with any more interim accommodation.
+All households placed into interim accommodation must abide by the tenancy conditions and/or rules of the landlord.
+If you are asked to leave the interim accommodation, the council may not have a further duty to provide you with any more interim accommodation.

-If you are homeless owing to an emergency situation, outside of office hours or at the weekend, please call Derbyshire County Council for advice and assistance - Telephone 0845 6058058 or 01629 532600
+If you find yourself homeless because of an emergency situation, outside of office hours or at the weekend, please call Derbyshire County Council for advice and assistance.

 The Tenancy Bond Guarantee Scheme helps Chesterfield residents access private rented accommodation.
 The funding is limited and there are conditions which must be met.

-The NHAS Mortgate Advice Leaflet (pdf 358kb) explains what help is available and the Homelessness prevention service can help advise you about your options, including Mortgage Rescue Scheme and Homeowner Mortgage Support Scheme.
-Contact details for the Homelessness Prevention Service are available above
+The NHAS Mortgate Advice Leaflet explains what help is available and the homelessness prevention service can help advise you about your options, including Mortgage Rescue Scheme and Homeowner Mortgage Support Scheme.